MurageKabui/PhoneDo/README.md

 ```
 <br>

-we can then use a provided <a href="https://app.gitbook.com/o/zerbp4UP4JRfrC37Dcay/s/GGEXXP1PjxGAHb7hakkp/methods/flashlight/turnon" target="_blank">flashlight method</a> to control it programmatically :
+Then, we can use a provided <a href="https://app.gitbook.com/o/zerbp4UP4JRfrC37Dcay/s/GGEXXP1PjxGAHb7hakkp/methods/flashlight/turnon" target="_blank">flashlight method</a> to programmatically control it:

 ```Javascript
 if (await flashlight.switchOn()) {